Strech/termin_de/README.md

 By default `termin_de` will look for an appointment to get a Personalausweis (service=) in all Bürgerämtern.

+By default `termin_de` will find appointments for the current and next month (and not any further).
+If you are looking only appointments before an even shorter date then use `-b` and give the date in the format `YYYY-mm-dd`.

 To perform a different or more specific search, you need to look-up the service id of the service you want (see [https://service.berlin.de/dienstleistungen/]) and pass a list of Bürgerämtern which you want to search (see [https://service.berlin.de/standorte/buergeraemter/] for the Bürgerämter, or the complete list at [https://service.berlin.de/standorte/]).

 As an example of the `-c` switch, if you are running WSL under Windows you can a browser open automatically by using `-c "wslview '%{link}'"`.